credo-ai/credoai_lens/docs/index.rst

 Lens is Credo AI's AI Assessment Framework.
 It supports assessment of AI systems, with a focus on responsible AI assessment.
-It also streamlines integration with the Credo AI governance platform.
+It also streamlines integration with the Credo AI Governance App.

 Check out the `quickstart tutorial <https://credoai-lens.readthedocs.io/en/latest/notebooks/quickstart.html>`_ to get started.

-If you are connecting to the Credo AI Governance platform, see the `governance integration tutorial <https://credoai-lens.readthedocs.io/en/latest/notebooks/governance_integration.html>`_.
+If you are connecting to the Credo AI Governance App, see the `governance integration tutorial <https://credoai-lens.readthedocs.io/en/latest/notebooks/governance_integration.html>`_.

 Overview
 --------
 Lens is made of a few components.

-* **Lens** is the primary interface between models, data, modules and (optionally) the Credo AI Governance Platform.
+* **Lens** is the primary interface between models, data, modules and (optionally) the Credo AI Governance App.
 * **CredoModel / CredoData** are wrappers to bring models and data into the Lens Framework
 * **Modules** are tools to perform assessment-related functions on models and/or data.
 A bias assessment is a type of module.
 * **Assessments** are the connective tissue between CredoModels and CredoData and modules.